memryx/MemryX_eXamples/video_inference/fire_detection_yolov8/README.md

 #### Python

-To run the Python example for real-time luggage counting using MX3, simply navigate to `src/python/` and run the script.
+To run the Python example for real-time fire detection using MX3, simply navigate to `src/python/` and run the script.

 ```bash
 cd src/python/